Burton Residents' Association-Home-Burton Residents Association

 The Residents' Association is run by a committee of local residents (see Committee Page).
 The monthly committee meetings review proposed developments in the village including Planning Applications.
 Cheshire West and Chester Council take into consideration any comments the Association have on the proposed developments which may affect the village and residents.

 Membership is open to all residents of Burton.
-A basic administration charge of £5 per household is payable from April each year and members can attend the annual AGM.
+A basic administration charge of £5 per household is payable annually and members can attend the AGM.

 A Newsletter updating members is published at least once during the year.

 If you would like to join, please contact our Treasurer who will send you an application form.
 A Standing Order can be set up with your bank/building society.